KOSASIH/Omnichain/docs/README.md

 ## License

-Omnichain is licensed under the MIT License.
+Omnichain is licensed under the Apache 2.0 License.